matrix-tu-dresden-de/Dokumentation/content/blog/_index.en.md

 TU Dresden appears on the [Element Blog](https://element.io/blog/universal-universities/) and an [Element Education Sector page](https://element.io/sectors/education) as a successful installation example and with the instance map.
 ETH Zurich](https://matrix.org/using-matrix/case-studies/eth-zurich-adopts-matrix-for-physics-department) reports on how more and more teams are switching from Slack to Matrix.
-And the [Uni Innsbruch](https://element.io/case-studies/university-of-innsbruck) explains in detail their path to Matrix adoption.
+And [Uni Innsbruck](https://element.io/case-studies/university-of-innsbruck) explains in detail their path to Matrix adoption.

 #### 27.03.2021 - Relogin